Smart ways to use your credit card

 - Duplicate charges

-If any transactions are listed that you didn't make, contact
+If there are any transactions you didn't make, contact your

-your credit card provider immediately, as they may be able to
+credit card provider immediately, as they may be able to reverse

 mistaken transactions for more details.